-Dirty carpets not only look bad, they’re loaded with pollutants and grime.
+Dirty carpets not only look bad, they’re also loaded with pollutants and grime.
 These dirt particles act like sandpaper, breaking down carpet fibers every time you walk on them.
 That’s why it’s important to clean carpets regularly.

 DIY steam cleaners

-Instead, use water and, if you need a boost, a drop of blue Dawn dish detergent or a bit of white vinegar.
+Instead, use water and, if you need a boost, a drop of dish detergent or even a bit of white vinegar when you steam clean.
 Carter also advises that you take care not to apply too much water when using a DIY steam cleaner.
 Water left in the carpet can cause mildew and odor.